Personal Identity Information (PII) Training

 - Off-campus theft: Contact local police.

-- Be sure to tell the ITS Support Center if the missing equipment contains sensitive information.
+- Be sure to tell the ITS Support Center if the missing equipment contains PII or other restricted data.

 Incident Response Process

-The incident response process is initiated with a suspected security breach of unencrypted electronic restricted data.
+The incident response process is initiated with a suspected security breach of unencrypted electronic restricted data or a significant or high-visibility incident.

-- The System Steward or designee must complete an Initial Incident Report (UCSC PII Inventory and Security Breach Procedures, Appendix A), and submit this to IT Security, as soon as possible, but no later than 24 hours after the identification of a suspected restricted data breach.
+- The System Steward or designee must complete an Initial Incident Report (UCSC PII Inventory and Security Breach Procedures, Appendix A), and submit this to IT Security or IT Policy as soon as possible, but no later than 24 hours after becoming aware of the suspected breach.
 The System Steward or designee should file a police report with the UCSC Police Department if criminal activity is suspected.

-- Upon resolution of the breach, IT Security and the IT Policy Office will coordinate to ensure completion of the Incident Closure Report (UCSC PII Inventory and Security Breach Procedures, Appendix C), and submit this to the VC IT as soon as possible.
+- Upon resolution of the breach, IT Security and IT Policy will coordinate to ensure completion of the Campus Incident Response Team Report (UCSC PII Inventory and Security Breach Procedures, Appendix B), and submit this to the VC IT as soon as possible.

 Note: If a suspected security breach potentially involves electronic protected health information (ePHI/HIPAA data), UC's HIPAA Breach Response Policy shall apply.
 The Campus HIPAA Privacy Official shall be the designated Privacy Official under this policy, and the response will include the use of the UC Privacy and Data Security Incident Response Plan referenced therein.